The Plumber’s Crack

 Mike’s Plumber has constructed a run of pipework from the downstairs loo washbasin out into the hall, to supply the sink and the washing machine in their transitory home.
 To avoid drilling through the walls for what is (one fervently hopes) a temporary arrangement, the pipes pass through the doorway of the downstairs loo necessitating the removal of the door.
 Mike and I utilise the facilities offered by the bathroom upstairs.
 The builders have just taken to whistling.
 Loudly.
 Or going for a walk in the woods.

 Can you see in the first photo the large damp patch, bottom right?
 We found it on lifting the rotten lino that once covered the old pantry floor.
 Just after this picture was taken our builder made an exploratory hole at the bottom of the wall.
 Mike put his hand through to the other side.
 It came out covered in water and mud.
-I have a feeling his plumber may be around for a while.
+I have the sinking feeling that his plumber may be around for quite a while.